lujiaming-12138/DuaLight/readme.md

 The result for Fenglin Scenario:

 ![Demo of Fenglin Scenario](https://github.com/AnonymousIDforSubmission/GESA/blob/main/demo_final/fenglin_single_intersection.gif?raw=true)
 > As mentioned in the paper, Fenglin is a corridor with an East-West main road.
 As shown in the demo, high volume of traffic flow concentrated in the middle through-lane of the East entering approach, resulting in the traffic jam in the benchmark methods.
-GESA learned to turn the green light more frequently, easing the traffic congestion.
+MaxPressure and GESA have fewer jams than MPLight in that lane, and GESA has fewer accumulated vehicles on other lanes.

 ## Demo Results